oddbird/oddsite/content/work/services.rst

       itemized estimate, organized into phases when appropriate.
 We’ll work with you to add, remove, and rearrange features to find the right balance of functionality and budget.
+summary: |
+  **OddBird is a full-stack design & development agency**, ready to help take your project `from concept to launch`_ – with agile project management, branding and content strategy, interface and user-experience design, and well-architected front & back-end development with 100% test coverage, automated pattern libraries, and usability/accessibility testing.

+  The full design & development costs will depend on your project, but the packages below will help get you started!

+  .. callmacro:: content.macros.j2#link_button
+    :url: '/contact/'
+    :class: 'section-end'

+    Get started with a free consultation

+  .. _from concept to launch: ../

 OddBird Packages